mohanmca/professional_certification/aws/9_9_aws_reliability_pillar.md

 ## Planning network topology to ensure the resiliency of connectivity

 * How are you going to be resilient to failures in your topology?
-* What happens if you misconfigure something and remove connectivity?
+* What happens if you configure something and remove connectivity?
 * Will you be able to handle an unexpected increase in traffic/use of your services?
 * Will you be able to absorb an attempted Denial of Service (DoS) attack?

-## High availablity example - ATM network
+## High availability example - ATM network
-* Devices themselves are not available all of the time, nor is the network connectivity of any single device
+* Devices themselves are not available all the time, nor is the network connectivity of any single device
 * Deploy a large number of them to enable a customer to easily use a different device if one is down or lacks connectivity.
 * In “availability-speak”, they are redundant and fail independently.

-## Conlcusion
+## Conclusion

 * High availability is costly
-* High availability requires redundancy
+* High availability requires
-* High avialability requires
+  * Redundancy
   * Automated canary deployment
   * Automated recovery testing
-  * High availablity for every dependency
+  * High availability for every dependency

 ### Business value related questions

 * What are the most valuable transactions to your customers and to your business?
 * Can you predict when certain geographies have the greatest demand?
 * What times of day, week, month, quarter, or year are your peak times?

 ### Understanding Availability Needs

 * Which part of the system is critical
 * When it is critical
 * Control plane vs Data plane - which is critical

 ### Application Design for Availability